-Cold weather and wintry conditions have a discernible impact on what roofers need to consider before repairing or replacing a roof, but from your perspective, the main thing to know is roofers work all year round, and we’ll make sure your job is done right.
+While cold weather and wintry conditions have a discernible impact on what roofers need to consider before repairing or, more likely, replacing a roof, it’s a misconception that roof work can’t be done in the winter.
+Roofers work all year round, and we’ll make sure your job is done right.

 Secondly, the cold, except in extreme conditions, isn’t as bothersome as one might think.
 As experienced roofers, we dress appropriately and also keep ourselves warm with hard work.
-Some roofers actually prefer winter weather to the sweltering heat of the summer.
+Some roofers actually prefer the cold of winter to the sweltering heat of summer.

-Asphalt shingles can also be installed in cold weather, but doing so requires extra care by roofers.
+Asphalt shingles can be installed in cold weather, but doing so requires extra care by roofers.
 In cold temperatures, asphalt shingles can crack when bent, so roofers need to avoid bending any shingles during installation.
-Also, because asphalt shingles need a perfect seal with their overlapping counterparts—a seal that is assisted greatly by the heat from the sun—it may take several days or more for the weather to warm up enough to bond those seals.
-Generally, when the ambient temperature of the sun warms the roof in the spring, it will activate the aggressive sealant on the back fo the shingles.
+They also become more difficult to cut.
+Colder temps also impact the air pressure of pneumatic guns, so that needs to be adjusted to avoid over- or under-driving the nails, or shingles need to be hand nailed.
+And because asphalt shingles need a perfect seal with their overlapping counterparts—a seal that is assisted greatly by the heat from the sun—it may take several days or more for the weather to warm up enough to bond those seals.
+If temp is below 40˚ F, sealant may need to be hand applied under each shingle to create a quick bond.
+Otherwise, when the ambient temperature of the sun warms the roof in the spring, it will activate the sealant on the back of the shingles.

-If you can help it, we recommend waiting until spring, as sustained higher temperatures will eliminate all restrictions on the types of materials we can use and allow the shingle seals to bond quickly.
+If you can wait, the best time to replace a roof on a house is in the spring, as sustained higher temperatures will eliminate the extra care and time required to do the job right and allow the shingle seals to bond quickly.
 However, if you want (or need) to replace your roof during the winter months, you’ll be able to do so.